News & Events

-Attendees not only made their own cupcake creations, the also learned about the art of cupcaking from local chef Rosie Gollub.
+Attendees not only made their own cupcake creations, they also learned about the art of cupcaking from local chef Rosie Gollub.
 Rosie showed her expertise at making fabulous cupcakes, offered tips and shared her experiences as a creative baker.

 Local women vendors were on hand to show their business products and services.
 This was an excellent opportunity for women to purchase local items and find out what women in the county have to offer in the business world.